Kethavardhan/AI-Based-Generative-QA-System/Email-Subject-Generation/README.md

 - The **ROUGE** scores show that the model captures some degree of word overlap and sequence structure but has room for improvement in capturing multi-word phrases (evidenced by the lower ROUGE-2 score).
 - The **METEOR** score demonstrates that the model balances precision and recall, while also recognizing synonyms and stemming.

-These evaluation metrics indicate that the fine-tuned BART model is performing well in generating relevant and contextually appropriate AI-related answers.
+These evaluation metrics indicate that the fine-tuned BART model is performing well in generating relevant and contextually appropriate Email Subjects accordingly.

 ![Gradio Interface](./assets/Email_subject_line_ex1.jpeg)